AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Methods and Setup

 \paragraph{Image Quality Assessment.} We employ outpainting techniques to extend the boundaries of original vehicle images, creating visually plausible extended scenes.
-The quality of these outpainted images is rigorously evaluated using three no-reference image quality assessment scores: BRISQUE \citep{mittal2012no}, CLIP-IQA \citep{wang2023exploring}, and total variation (TV) loss \citep{rudin1992nonlinear}.
+The quality of these outpainted images is rigorously evaluated using three no-reference image quality assessment scores: BRISQUE \citep{mittal2012no}, CLIP-IQA \citep{wang2023exploring}, and QualiCLIP \citep{agnolucci2024quality}.
 BRISQUE is designed to assess natural scene statistics and quantify potential distortions, typically ranging from 0 to 100, with lower scores indicating better quality.
 Similarly, CLIP-IQA leverages the CLIP model's ability to assess perceptual quality through deep learning, with scores between 0 and 1 where higher scores suggest superior perceptual quality.
-Furthermore, we calculate the TV loss for downscaled 32x32 images, a measure that promotes spatial smoothness by minimizing the intensity variation between adjacent pixels.
-This step is crucial for reducing the likelihood of selecting collage-like images.
-Utilizing low resolution for this calculation efficiently highlights global discontinuities often found in collage images.
-This makes it a practical approach for identifying abrupt changes that compromise the continuity of outpainted scenes.
-We set three criteria: a BRISQUE score of 15 or lower, a CLIP-IQA score of 0.9 or higher, and a maximum threshold of 15 for TV loss.
-Images that do not meet these thresholds are excluded from further consideration, ensuring that only high-quality, visually realistic extensions are pursued.
+QualiCLIP is a self-supervised, opinion-unaware image quality assessment method that fine-tunes the CLIP model to align image representations with quality-related semantics through textual prompts, outputting a score between 0 and 1 where higher values indicate better perceptual quality.
+We retained images with a maximum BRISQUE score of 22, a minimum CLIP-IQA score of 0.5, and a minimum QualiCLIP score of 0.85, the latter serving as a high semantic quality bar to ensure that only images with strong alignment to high-quality visual semantics were included.

 \paragraph{Data Splitting.} When generating outpainted images for training, validation, and test sets, we ensure that each set is derived from distinct seed images, eliminating any overlap.
 Specifically, seed images are allocated into separate training, validation, and test groups, ensuring that vehicles in the validation and test sets are not present in the training set.
 This approach enhances the robustness of model training by preventing data leakage.
 Table \ref{tab:dataset_distribution} is presented for further reference throughout the work.
 To ensure a sufficient and reliable test dataset for evaluation, we allocate 50\% of the data to the test split across all studied cases.
 Meanwhile, the training and validation sets comprise 40\% and 10\% of the data, respectively.